Our Future Path! A plan for a better world!

 With Ranked Choice Voting, the outcome of the 3-way matchup would more closely mirror the outcomes of the head-to-head matchups.
 Since none of the 3 candidates would get a majority of the votes, the candidate with the least first choice votes would be eliminated, and the second choices of the voters who had preferred that candidate would be used.
 Based on the above information, we know that candidate C would get the fewest first choice votes, and we know that those voters second choice would be candidate B. Therefore, candidate B, who we know was really the voters' preferred candidate, would win 60% to 40% over candidate A.

 In the rare case that the top two candidates end up with the same number of votes, the number of first choice votes could be used to break the tie.
 That is, the candidate with the most first choice votes would be the preferred candidate, so would be the winner.
 With more than 3 candidates, it is possible that there might even be a tie in the first-choice votes, so the number of second choice votes would need to be used.
-If both candidates happen to get the same number of each choice votes, we might need to resort to something like a coin toss.
+If both candidates happen to get the same number of each choice votes, we might need to resort to something like a coin toss, which is already used in some cases of ties today.

-However, even though Ranked Choice Voting is a big improvement over plurality voting, even when there would have been a runoff election.
-There could be rare situations where a more preferred candidate is elected, but the most preferred candidate may not be elected.
-For example, in the above example, let's say that the voters who voted for candidate A had all preferred candidate C rather than candidate B. In that case, a head-to-head match of candidates B and C would have resulted in candidate C winning almost 70% to 30% over candidate B.
+However, even though Ranked Choice Voting is a big improvement over plurality voting and over having a runoff election.
+There could still be rare situations where the most preferred candidate may not be elected.
+For example, in the above example, let's say that the voters who voted for candidate A had all preferred candidate C rather than candidate B. In that case, a head-to-head match of candidates B and C would have resulted in candidate C winning almost 70% to 30% over candidate B. However, we would still elect candidate B who was preferred over the least preferred candidate A.

 Although the above situation is mathematically possible, it would be unlikely in this situation.
 That is, since we know that candidates B and C are similar, it is more likely that the voters who preferred candidate A would be closely split on their second choice between candidates B and C. If so, then candidate B would most likely still win in a head-to-head matchup with a bit more than 50% of the votes.